 The day began with a talk on The 377 Victory! by Anand Grover, senior advocate and director of the Lawyers Collective, who argued on behalf of Naz Foundation, the original petitioners in the legal challenge to Section 377.
 This was followed by four screenings of Zara Nazar Utha Ke Dekho, Ishq Dosti and All That, Please Mind The Gap and I’m Not There by the Public Service Broadcasting Trust.
 We also had a stand-up performance by comedian Navin Noronha who shared anecdotes of the time when Section 377 was being hotly debated.

-We will be joined by stalwarts who have spearheaded the LGBTQ rights movement from across India for a panel discussion.
-Rachana Mudraboyina of TransVision, Diti of Xukia, Darvesh Singh Yadavendra of Awadh Queer Literature Festival, and Maya Sharma, author of Loving Women: Being Lesbian in Unprivileged India will talk about the hopes and aspirations of non-metro citizens in a post Section 377 India.
-The panel will be moderated by Anish Gawande, director of Dara Shikoh Fellowship.
+We also had a panel discussion featuring Rachana Mudraboyina of TransVision; Diti of Xukia, a queer collective based in Assam; Darvesh Singh Yadavendra, who is the founding member of the Awadh Queer Committee; and Maya Sharma, author of Loving Women: Being Lesbian in Unprivileged India.
+The session was moderated by Anish Gawande, director of Dara Shikoh Fellowship.

 The closing performance of the day was a special Queeristan concert featuring Rani Ko-HE-Nur (of Sa Re Ga Ma Pa fame), Bidisha Mohanta (of India’s Got Talent fame) and upcoming Waacking star Siddhesh Kamble.